Best DAB radios Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DAB radios you can buy in 2022.

 We still have a lot of love for the original 'wireless' – the radio.
-OK, we have myriad options at our disposal for listening to music and accessing news in this day and age, but there are times when sticking the radio on just can't be beaten.
+OK, we now have myriad options for listening to music and accessing news headlines, but there are still times when sticking the radio on in the kitchen just can't be beaten.

-With the advent of DAB radio, internet radio and Bluetooth streaming, the radio has come a long way since its basic bedside clock integration.
+With the advent of DAB, internet radio and Bluetooth streaming, the humble radio has come a long way since its bedside clock integration, too.

 Build quality is excellent, it looks smart and has all the functionality you could need in a radio.
 There's a subwoofer on the back to boost the bass, and two drivers at the front which, together, deliver great sound quality.

-The Stream 94i is the complete package, and that makes it the best sound-per-pound radio we've tested.
+The Stream 94i is the complete package, and that makes it one of the best sound-per-pound radios we've tested.

 Read the full review: Roberts Stream 94i

-The Evoke H2 continues the fine work of a multiple Award-winning range.
-This, frankly, is the budget DAB radio to beat, offering an excellent affordable option if you just want a simple and great-sounding radio.
+The Evoke H2 continues the fine work of a multiple Award-winning range – and indeed, this particular product won our What Hi-Fi?
+Award last year (2020) for the best radio priced under £100.
+This is the budget DAB radio to beat, frankly, offering an excellent affordable option if you just want a simple and great-sounding radio.

 As well as FM and DAB radio, there's a 3.5mm input for connecting other music sources, and a headphone socket if you need to listen in silence.
 Ideal for a bedroom or kitchen, there's a clock, sleep timer and kitchen timer.